yewin-mm/mysql-docker-container/README.md

 mysql -uroot -proot
 ```
 * here, -u is for username and -p is for password.
+* here, if you get login into MySQL Constol with above, you can go directly to [Successfully Login](#successfully-login) section.
-* here, if you can't go MySQL console by authentication root.
+* but, if you can't go MySQL console by authentication root.
 * type `exit` to leave container.
 <a name="clear"></a>
 ###### Clear